-- 7.11.
+- 7.8.
 Suitable amphibian and great crested newt habitat within the Application Site is limited to a small area of sub-optimal woodland in the northwest corner of the Application Site, however the woodland lacks suitable vegetation cover favoured by overwintering and foraging amphibians.
-Furthermore, there are several distinct dispersal barriers between this woodland and the off-site ponds located in a 250m radius of the Application Site. - 7.12.
-However, the location of the Application Site falls within a red risk zone, as defined by Naturespace Ltd, therefore their wider presence must be acknowledged with suitable measures put in place to prevent harm to any individuals which may enter the Application Site during works.
-Given the woodland holds limited suitability for great crested newts, and the remaining Application Site holds negligible suitability, a non-licensed method statement is considered appropriate to avoid harm to this species.
+Furthermore, there are several distinct dispersal barriers between this woodland and the off-site ponds located in a 250m radius of the Application Site. - 7.9.
+However, the location of the Application Site falls on the edge of a red risk zone, as defined by Naturespace Ltd, therefore their wider presence must be acknowledged with suitable measures put in place to prevent harm to any individuals which may enter the Application Site during works.
+Given the woodland, grassland and pond holds low suitability for great crested newts, and the remaining Application Site holds negligible suitability, a non-licensed method statement is considered appropriate to avoid harm to this species.
 Reasonable Avoidance Measures (RAMs) are outlined below.

-- 7.13.
-The pond, grassland and majority of the woodland are to be retained, therefore should be protected as a Biodiversity Protection Zone during the construction phase.
+- 7.10.
+The grassland and majority of the woodland are to be retained, therefore should be protected as a Biodiversity Protection Zone during the construction phase.
 Heras fencing, or similar, will be placed around the edges of the BPZ.
-No contractors or machinery will be permitted within the BPZ. - 7.14.
+No contractors or machinery will be permitted within the BPZ. - 7.11.
+The pond is to be retained based on current design plans, however, it will need draining to replace the existing damaged liner.
+While amphibian presence within the pond is unlikely, presence of individuals cannot be completely ruled out, and precautionary measures should be followed to ensure any individuals are safeguarded, if present. - 7.12.
+Draining down of the pond should take place in the autumn and can be undertaken via use of a pump operated at low speed with a fine mesh filter fitted or a trench dug into the bank of the pond from which the water can be drawn off.
+A fine mesh screen should also be fitted over the mouth of the trench to facilitate amphibian capture.
+Amphibians can be caught by netting as draining takes place and by hand searching through plants, debris and silt when the pond is drained. - 7.13.
+Any silt and vegetation should be left some distance from the pond to allow any wildlife time to disperse before removing completely. - 7.14.
 As a precaution, all hedgerow maintenance and tree maintenance are to be done using hand tools only, to prevent heavier machinery destroying or damaging the retained woodland and off-site scrub along the eastern boundary of the Application Site.
 Additionally, hand maintenance of boundary habitats provides amphibians more time to move and relocate to neighbouring habitats. - 7.15.
 Any excavations must be managed to avoid the formation of temporary waterbodies which might attract amphibians to the Application Site during works. - 7.16.
 Building materials will be stored on pallets and covered wherever possible to prevent creating accidental refugia and attracting great crested newts to the Application Site. - 7.17.
 Throughout the construction phase, any grassland present within the construction zone, will be maintained at a short height to prevent any herpetofauna or other wildlife moving into the Application Site.